Executive MBA FAQs

 At most schools, executive programs are also the most selective in terms of the quality of candidates accepted and most require at least some managerial experience.

 The Xavier Executive MBA program is among the oldest in the nation and we consistently set and/or raise the bar in terms of what defines an "executive MBA" student and program.
 Xavier EMBA students are among the most experienced in their industry with an average age of 41 and an average of 14 years of management experience.
 Many of our students are or soon will be Vice Presidents, Presidents, or even C-level executives within their company.
 In short, candidates considering the EMBA program can expect to join a select group of 25-30 experienced professionals.
 Other programs may enroll up to 50 or more students into their program each year.
 At Xavier, the small class size along with the structure of the EMBA program facilitates close interaction with both the faculty and other students.
-This unique group interaction, maintained throughout the nineteen months, provides invaluable personal growth through shared resources and mutual support.
+This unique group interaction, maintained throughout the sixteen months, provides invaluable personal growth through shared resources and mutual support.

 For more information on the executive MBA industry we encourage you to visit the Executive MBA Council website here.